DPS: 6 dead, 4 injured after crash in Loving County - NewsBreak

 DPS: 6 dead, 4 injured after crash in Loving County

-LOVING COUNTY — A two-vehicle crash left six people dead and four people injured on Monday, according to the Texas Department of Public Safety.
+LOVING COUNTY, Texas ( KLBK ) — A two-vehicle crash left six people dead and four people hurt Monday, according to the Texas Department of Public Safety.

 According to DPS, a Toyota pickup truck slammed into a Ford F-250 pickup.
 The crash sent the Toyota traveling through the intersection and crashing into a utility pole.
 The Ford came to a stop in a north barrow ditch.